SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 ## [B] Create a New Queue
 Duration: 0:04:00

-When sending an outbound REST request, we need to configure a **Queue** to (temporarily) store the message before it gets sent out the RDP.
+When sending an outbound REST request, we need to configure a **Queue** to (temporarily) store the message before it gets sent out from the RDP.

 Negative
 : **Note:** if creating a _new_ Message VPN, remember that the VPN's `max-spool-quota` size defaults to **0MB**.
 So when creating a new Message VPN, you must also increase the spool quota for your new VPN.